RayAndrade/TheRayCode/Shows/current/java/take2/script/page01.md

 **Dessert.java**: This is the interface that all the different types of desserts will implement.

-**IceCream.java**: This is a class that implements the Dessert interface to represent an ice cream dessert.
+**Sundae.java**: This is a class that implements the Dessert interface to represent a sundae dessert.

-**Cake.java**: This is a class that implements the Dessert interface to represent a cake dessert.
+**Pie.java**: This is a class that implements the Dessert interface to represent a Pie dessert.

 **DessertFactory.java**: This is the Factory class which is used to create different types of Dessert objects.